Zelda Fichandler: Life and career

 Zelda Fichandler came from a family that emigrated from Russia when she was an infant.
 Her father, Harry Diamond, was a brilliant scientist who created the proximity fuse.
-Zelda started working in pursuing sciences until the day that she spilled hydrochloric acid down her shirt and burned herself; she decided to pursue acting instead.
+Zelda pursued sciences until the day she spilled hydrochloric acid down her shirt and burned herself; she decided to pursue acting instead.

-At age 4, she moved from Boston area to Washington D.C. as her father accepted a job at the National Bureau of Standards.
+At age 4, she moved from the Boston area to Washington, D.C., when her father accepted a job at the National Bureau of Standards.
 Aged 8, she performed as Helga in Helga and the White Peacock at the Rose Robison Cowen’s Studio for Children's Theatre.

-Zelda Diamond's husband, Thomas C. Fichandler (August 9, 1915 – March 16, 1997), along with Edward Mangum, a professor of theater at George Washington University and Zelda's teacher, cofounded the Arena Stage theatre in 1950 in Washington.
-It was the city's first integrated theater, she hired actors and performers regardless of race or color.
-In the 1950s this was a huge statement as segregation was the norm.
+In 1950, Zelda Diamond's husband, Thomas C. Fichandler (August 9, 1915 – March 16, 1997), and Edward Mangum, a professor of theater at George Washington University and Zelda's teacher, cofounded the Arena Stage theatre in Washington.
+It was the city's first integrated theater: she hired actors and performers regardless of race or color, a dramatic move during the segregated 1950s.